ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Background

 \section{Background}

-CRDTs are updated by exchanging \textit{events} between all participating \textit{nodes}.
-These events are merged together by a \textit{merge function} to form a \textit{materialised view} of the CRDT.
-The merge function must be associative, commutative and idempotent in order to ensure all nodes converge on the same materialised view, regardless of the order in which they received the events from the network.
-This presents a problem because group memberships are not commutative: in order for Alice to leave the group, she must already be joined to the group.
+CRDTs are updated by exchanging \emph{events} between all participating \emph{peers}.
+These events are merged together by a \emph{merge function} to form a \emph{materialised view} of the CRDT.
+The merge function must be associative, commutative, and idempotent in order to ensure all peers converge on the same materialised view, regardless of the order in which they received the events from the network.
+This presents a problem because group membership operations are not commutative: in order for Alice to leave the group, she must already be joined to the group.
 To handle this, both Keyhive and Matrix encode the causal past in the events they exchange.
 This encodes the happens-before relation which is required in order to apply access control rules correctly.
 The happens-before relation is often expressed via dotted version vectors~\cite{preguicca2010dotted}.
 However, it is unsafe to use version vectors to represent causality in a Byzantine environment due to \emph{equivocation attacks}~\cite{jacob2021conflict}.
-When two nodes synchronise events in a CRDT, they typically exchange event IDs as a compressed representation of the underlying event data.
-Equivocation is the act of a Byzantine node sending different event data to different nodes with the same event ID.
-This results in convergence failures as correct nodes believe they are in-sync with each other, as both have events with the same ID, but the values in the event are different.
-To address this, event IDs can be hashes of the event values, and the values can include the event IDs of the causal predecessors.
-This recursive hash linking forms a Hash Directed Acyclic Graph (hash DAG) of events which can be used to provide Byzantine eventual consistency~\cite{kleppmann2020byzantine}.
-To calculate the materialised view of a hash DAG, the merge function is applied to the accumulated state at the sources.
-The term ``sources'' is also called ``forward extremities'' in Matrix or ``heads'' in Automerge / Keyhive.
-Only the sources need to be merged because every node in the DAG is an ancestor of at least one source, meaning all history is represented by the CRDT state at those sources.
+When two peers synchronise events in a CRDT, they typically employ event IDs as a compressed representation of the underlying event data.
+Equivocation is the act of a Byzantine peer sending different event data to different peers, reusing the same event ID.
+This results in convergence failures, as correct peers believe they are in-sync with each other.
+Equivocation can be addressed with recursive hash linking: an event ID is the hash of the event data with the event IDs of its causal predecessors.
+Recursive hash linking forms a hash-linked Directed Acyclic Graph (hash DAG) of events, providing Byzantine eventual consistency~\cite{kleppmann2020byzantine}.